 Was this racism?
 The context of the encounter was that the village had no electricity and very little contact with the outside world.
 They had never seen black skin before in real life or even on TV.
 Akha heritage includes a strong belief in the spirit world.
 Although I know of no Akha-specific folklore on the topic, it is common for such peoples' folklore to include the arrival of a being — or other manifestation of a spirit — recognized immediately by its 'other-worldly' appearance.
 With such an upbringing I know I would have reacted the same way.

 Would this be racism had the visitor's skin been a color other than black that these villagers had also never seen?

 Later that day, back at our base, I asked her whether she'd experienced such a reaction before; she hadn't but she told me that she had experienced racism against her many times.
 I wasn't surprised to hear that but I was surprised to hear her assessment of the experience: if it was racism then it must be the only example in history of racism that was overcome in just a few minutes.

-The Akha are featured in our documentary, Peoples of the World: Southeat Asia.
+The Akha are featured in our documentary, Indigenous Peoples of Southeast Asia.

 If you enjoyed reading this article, please consider supporting independent, advertising-free journalism by buying us a coffee to help us cover the cost of hosting our web site.
 Please click on the link or scan the QR code.
 Thanks!